SchweizerischeBundesbahnen/springboot-graceful-shutdown/README.md

 Good to know
 --
 If you do a rolling deployment, the risk of having failing service calls is minimized with this strategy.
-It is still possible that service calls fail because of the Openshift internal routing, network issues, or other components between service caller and service host.
+It is still possible that service calls fail because of the OpenShift internal routing, network issues, or other components between service caller and service host.

 Releasing (internal)